-Quantitative road safety targets represent the road safety results which a jurisdiction or organization wishes to achieve over a given time-frame.
+Quantitative road safety targets represent the road safety results which a country, jurisdiction or organisation wishes to achieve over a given time frame.
 Increasingly, they are set as step-wise, interim targets towards achieving the ultimate Safe System goal of eliminating death and long-term injury (OECD, 2008).
-Such targets aim to strengthen the commitment towards improving road safety by stating in clear terms the improvement to be aimed for within a certain period as well as the means for their achievement (Elvik et al. eds., 2009).
+Such targets aim to strengthen the commitment to improving road safety by stating in clear terms the improvement to be aimed for within a certain period as well as the means for their achievement (Elvik et al. eds., 2009).

 Interim quantitative targets are usually expressed in terms of final outcomes e.g. numbers of deaths and serious injuries.
 Targets can also be expressed in terms of intermediate outcome e.g. reductions in average mean speed or increases in seat belt use.
-Measuring, targeting and monitoring intermediate outcomes is essential for the delivery of a Safe System approach.
-Some countries also set output targets for their institutional service delivery e.g. number of breath tests required to be administered annually by the police (Bliss, 2004).
-The example below in Figure 1 illustrates a comprehensive quantitative target hierarchy using all three target types and shows their linkages.
+Some countries go further and set output targets for their institutional service delivery e.g. number of breath tests required to be administered annually by the police (Bliss, 2004).
+The example below in Figure 1 illustrates a comprehensive target hierarchy using all three target types and shows their linkages.